mansis3799/We-chat/README.md

 # We-chat
 ## About
-This is a real time application using nodejs and socketIO
+This is a real time chat application using nodejs and socketIO